calliope-project/calliope/doc/user/advanced_constraints.rst

      - Description
    * - ``demand_share_min``
      - carriers
-     - Minimum share of carrier demand met from a set of technologies across a set of locations.
+     - Minimum share of carrier demand met from a set of technologies across a set of locations, on average over the entire model period.
    * - ``demand_share_max``
      - carriers
+     - Maximum share of carrier demand met from a set of technologies across a set of locations, on average over the entire model period.
+   * - ``demand_share_equals``
+     - carriers
+     - Share of carrier demand met from a set of technologies across a set of locations, on average over the entire model period.
+   * - ``demand_share_per_timestep_min``
+     - carriers
+     - Minimum share of carrier demand met from a set of technologies across a set of locations, in each individual timestep.
+   * - ``demand_share_per_timestep_max``
+     - carriers
-     - Maximum share of carrier demand met from a set of technologies across a set of locations.
+     - Maximum share of carrier demand met from a set of technologies across a set of locations, in each individual timestep.
+   * - ``demand_share_per_timestep_equals``
+     - carriers
+     - Share of carrier demand met from a set of technologies across a set of locations, in each individual timestep.
    * - ``supply_share_min``
      - carriers
-     - Minimum share of carrier production met from a set of technologies across a set of locations.
+     - Minimum share of carrier production met from a set of technologies across a set of locations, on average over the entire model period.
    * - ``supply_share_max``
      - carriers
+     - Maximum share of carrier production met from a set of technologies across a set of locations, on average over the entire model period.
+   * - ``supply_share_equals``
+     - carriers
+     - Share of carrier production met from a set of technologies across a set of locations, on average over the entire model period.
+   * - ``supply_share_per_timestep_min``
+     - carriers
+     - Minimum share of carrier production met from a set of technologies across a set of locations, in each individual timestep.
+   * - ``supply_share_per_timestep_max``
+     - carriers
-     - Maximum share of carrier production met from a set of technologies across a set of locations.
+     - Maximum share of carrier production met from a set of technologies across a set of locations, in each individual timestep.
+   * - ``supply_share_per_timestep_equals``
+     - carriers
+     - Share of carrier production met from a set of technologies across a set of locations, in each individual timestep.
    * - ``cost_max``
      - costs
      - Maximum total cost from a set of technologies across a set of locations.